oshahliver/picse/docs/interiors_docs.md

 3. Guarantees great flexibility for specifying planetary- and run parameters to explore a wide range of models and modelling strategies.

-4. Uses Machine-learning enhanced algorithms for predicting initial conditions and matching user specified boundary conditions over a wide parameter space that boost performance and stability.

 ## Basic usage

 ### Create a base-type model